evnm/cli.rs/README.md

 # cli.rs

-A toolkit for building command-line programs in Rust.
+A toolkit for building Unix command-line programs in Rust.

 `cli` aims to